KillReal/MediaCloud/devnotes.md

 - Review sql requests (Accordingly to ActorProvider staff)
 - Add debug init logging to services
 - Admin check for display actors in Statistic
-- Optimize DI in TaskScheduler.
+- Optimize DI in TaskScheduler, PageModels and Controllers.
 Create only needed services instead of creating DataService.
+Then DataService should be removed.
+	For TaskScheduler some context could be used that Initialize IActorService for target actor.

 # Changelog